cp-algorithms/cp-algorithms/src/data_structures/treap.md

 - Addition, painting on a segment
 - Coup (permutation of the elements in reverse order) in the interval

 The key idea is that the key in this case will be **index** of the element inside array.
-But obviously, we will not store these _key_ values (otherwise, for example, when inserting an element operation would have had to change the key in O (N) peaks of the tree ).
+But obviously, we will not store these _key_ values (otherwise, for example, when inserting an element operation would have had to change the key in O (N) vertices of the tree ).

-Note that in this case the key to some peaks is actually the number of vertices less than it.
+Note that in this case the key to some vertices is actually the number of vertices less than it.
 Also note that the vertexes which are less than current can situated not only in left tree but also in the left subtrees in its ancestors.
 More precisely, the **implicit key** for some vertex t is the number of vertices cnt (T-> L) in the left subtree of this node plus a similar magnitude cnt (P-> L) +1 for each ancestor of the vertex P, provided that T is in the right subtree of P.

-Now is more clearly how to quickly calculate the implicit key of current peak.
+Now is more clearly how to quickly calculate the implicit key of current vertex.
 As in all operations, we arrive in any top when we goes down  on the tree so we can just accumulate this amount and transfer it to functions.
 If we go to the left subtree - accumulated amount does not change, and if we go to the right - it increases in the cnt (T-> L) +1.

 We give new implementations for **Split** and **Merge** operations: